Chain Tension on One Speed Bikes

 As a rule of thumb there should be about one-half inch (12mm) movement of the chain up and down at point half way between the front and rear sprockets.
 Push the chain downward and then pull it upward in the middle.
 Note the travel.

 After setting chain tension, pedal the bike in the repair stand and check for any tight and loose positions as the crank arms turn.
 It is common for sprockets to be out of round.
 This will result in the chain being tighter in some points of its rotation.
-After setting chain tension, pedal the bike in a repair stand and check the tenion all the way through the crankarm rotation.
-If necessary, readjust so there is only one-quater inch (6mm) movement at the tightest point.
+After setting chain tension, pedal the bike in a repair stand and check the tension all the way through the crank arm rotation.
+If necessary, readjust so there is only 1/4 inch (6mm) movement at the tightest point.

 To test the tension adjustment, pedal the bike and push sideways on the chain at a point in between the front and rear sprockets.
 The chain should not derailleur from the front rings.
 Repeat the test by pushing sideways on the chain on the lower section.
 The chain will make a rattling sound, but it should not derail.
 If the chain comes off, increase tension by moving the wheel further back.